SepehrAkbari/eggnomic/README.md

 ## Methodology

 I started by uploading a picture of my egg to desmos, to get a sense of its curvature and to be able to visualize my models and get a sense of their accuracy.
-I started by my simplest idea, which was using the standard ellipse equation, and adding a parameter, `c`, to adjust the curvature:
+I also automated the process of finding the axis of symmetry and the center with [this script](/scripts/axis.py).
+I then started with my simplest idea, which was using the standard ellipse equation, and adding a parameter, `c`, to adjust the curvature:

 $$
 \frac{x^2}{{r_x}^2} + \frac{y^2}{{r_y}^2 + cy} = 1, \quad c > 0
+$$

+Next, I tried using a more general approach, to try to fit the egg's curvature by just looking at the length of the egg.
+I used oviform curve, which is a generalization of the ellipse, and has a parameter `w` that adjusts the curvature:

+$$
+\frac{x^2}{{r_x}^2} + \frac{y^2}{{r_y}^2 + w y} = 1, \quad w \ge 0
 $$

 ## Contributing